microsoft/vscode-docs/docs/customization/userdefinedsnippets.md

 # Adding Snippets to Visual Studio Code

-Code snippets are ready-made snippets of code you can quickly insert into your source code.
-For example, a `for` code snippet creates an empty `for` loop.

-Each snippet defines a prefix under which it will appear in IntelliSense via (`kb(editor.action.triggerSuggest)`) as well as a body inserted when the snippet is selected.
+Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.

+Snippets show in IntelliSense (`kb(editor.action.triggerSuggest)`) mixed with other suggestions as well as in a dedicated snippet picker (F1 > Insert Snippet).
+There is also support for tab-completion: Enable it with `"editor.tabCompletion": true`, type a *snippet prefix*, and press kb(insertSnippet) to insert a snippet.

 The snippet syntax follows the [TextMate snippet syntax](https://manual.macromates.com/en/snippets) with the exception of 'regular expression replacements', 'interpolated shell code' and 'transformations', which are not supported.

 <video id="snippets-showcase" src="https://az754404.vo.msecnd.net/public/snippets_showcase.mp4" placeholder="/images/userdefinedsnippets_snippets_placeholder.png" autoplay loop controls muted>
     Sorry you're browser doesn't support HTML 5 video.